rugvedmhatre/rugvedmhatre.github.io/_pages/courses.md

 permalink: /courses/
 title: "Courses"
 seo_title: Rugved Mhatre | Courses
-seo_description: A concise overview of the courses I have studied from NYU and Coursera, and instructed at NYU.
+seo_description: A concise overview of the courses I have studied from NYU and instructed at NYU.
-excerpt: A concise overview of the courses I have studied from NYU and Coursera, and instructed at NYU.
+excerpt: A concise overview of the courses I have studied from NYU and instructed at NYU.
 ---

 ## NYU